 - (b) Five clinical placements; supervised and assessed experience of the application of psychological techniques of investigation and treatment. - (c) Three pieces of research: a systematic case study; a service evaluation project; and a psychological investigation of clinical relevance presented in the form of a thesis.

 Examinations and Assessments

 6. Year 1

 During the first year of the programme progress will be assessed by:

-Two essays of no more than 5,000 words each.
-The subjects of the essays will be:
+One essay of no more than 5,000 words each.
+The subject of the essay will be: